Jaxx497/concertus/readme.md

 ## Known bugs

 1. Symphonia/Rodio Related*
-    1. There are no reliable Rodio compatible OPUS decoders.
+    1. There are no reliable rust based OPUS decoders.
     1. Seeking can be potentially unstable.
-    1. Gapless playback is not viable for the time being.
+    1. Gapless playback is not viable.

 > **Note:** This project is heavily reliant on the Symphonia and Rodio crates.
 Many of the playback related issues are due to upstream issues in the aforementioned libraries.

-Following several QOL additons, I intend to explore new backend options.
+## Current Development Objective
+Replace rodio with a custom rust-based backend (cpal & symphonia).
+This should achieve the following:

+1. Reduce the overall dependency count & binary size
+1. Allow for truly gapless playback
+1. Optimize playback for concertus
+1. Use more up-to-date cpal/symphonia code

+Following the successful implementation of a custom backend, I will experiement with a 3rd party backend, likely utilizing libmpv.

 ## TODO

+- Implement a secondary backend (likely mpv) [Finally, OPUS support!!!]
+- Improved testing for various formats
 - Display more song info in window (user controlled)
-- Improved testing for various formats
-- Implement a secondary backend (likely mpv) [Finally, OPUS support!!!]
 - Import/Export playlists

 ## Other